mvz/keep_up/README.md

   supervised use it's best to test everything at once at the end and then go back and fix things.
 However, for automation it may be helpful to fully check each commit.
-* Automaticall set up a new branch so you don't have to.
+* Automatically set up a new branch so you don't have to.
 * Create a pull request with the created commits.
 * Re-try with combinations of updates if single updates don't work: Sometimes two or more dependencies need to be updated together due to their